hl7au/au-fhir-core/input/pagecontent/relationship.md

 role fulfilled by the FHIR standard.
 AUCDI is not required to be implemented as a whole single product.
 Parts can be implemented as required for specific use cases.

 AUCDI Release 1 (R1) is focused on an agreement of “the core of the core” common data elements; minimum data required to support standardised clinical information capture at the point of care as well as enable the safe and meaningful exchange of information to other care providers.
-AUCDI is not intended to be

 AU Core is intended to provide an implementable standard for FHIR based interfaces for provider and patient information systems in Australia​ providing:
 - an exchange standard for AUCDI (the underpinning clinical data model)